-13. MONITORING AND REVIEW
+12. MONITORING AND REVIEW

-It is crucial that the Plan and Action Plan are monitored and reviewed in align with the Council Plan, Action Plan and budget processes.
-This will ensure both documents remains relevant and updated.
+It is crucial that the Plan and Strategic Action Plan (Appendix 1) are monitored and reviewed 12 months following its adoption.
+This will ensure both documents remains relevant and update.

 It will be necessary to understand whether: